Kids debit cards

 How to compare kids debit cards

-Consider whether being able to buy online is a benefit or a downside, and opt for a kids debit card that can restrict or block online spending if needed.
+Consider whether being able to shop online is a benefit or a downside – depending on your child, it could be either!
+You might want to opt for a kids debit card that can restrict or block online spending if needed.

-Having a great mobile banking app is really helpful to keep an eye on spending and see where your money is going.
-Some mobile banking apps offers helpful tools like spending categorisation charts and savings goal trackers, which can be helpful for kids learning how to manage their money.
+Kids are digital natives so a great mobile banking app is essential.
+It helps them to keep an eye on spending and see where their money is going.
+Some mobile banking apps offer savings goal trackers, which can be helpful for kids learning how to manage their money.

 What features do kids debit cards have?

 • Spending controls.
-Many kids debit cards come with spending control limits that parents can set within their mobile banking app, to restrict how much their child can spend.
+Parents can set limits within their mobile banking app, to restrict how much their child can spend.
+These could be daly limits, or even limits on the cost of a single transaction.

 • Card lock.
-Parents can also lock the debit card via the mobile banking app or using Internet banking, if the card gets lost or you want to temporarily disable it.
+Parents can lock the debit card via the mobile banking app or Internet banking, if the card gets lost or you want to temporarily disable it.

 • Choose how your child can spend.
-Parents can choose if the card can be used at ATMs or for in-store purchases.
+Sometimes parents can choose if the card can be used at ATMs or for in-store purchases.

 • Spending tracking tools.
 Many mobile banking apps offer spending tracking tools and features to help your child learn how to manage their money.